The Latinx Discernment Workshop

 The first meeting of the Latinx Discernment Workshop Cohort will occur in-person during the HSP Summer Session.
 There, cohort-members will meet one another and begin the process of community building.
 From there cohort members will meet again in person for a four-day workshop in late July.
 There they will critically examine ideas of discernment, calling, and vocation and how those concepts connect to their lives.
 Finally, workshop participants will come together twice more, once in the Fall Semester and once in the Spring Semester, in a virtual session to discuss how these ideas of vocation, calling, and discernment have been applied to their lives.

-Eligibility: The Latinx Discernment Workshop is open to Latinx Masters Level students from HSP Sponsoring Schools who still have one full year of coursework before graduation.
-Participants must have been accepted to the HSP 2023 Summer Session, must attend the Summer Session, must be able to commit to all four workshop sessions, and must have applied to the Latinx Discernment Workshop below.
+The Latinx Discernment Workshop is open to Latinx Masters Level students from HSP Sponsoring Schools who still have one full year of coursework before graduation.
+Participants must have been accepted to the HSP 2024 Summer Session, must attend the Summer Session, must be able to commit to all four workshop sessions, and must have applied to the Latinx Discernment Workshop below.

-Fees: The Latinx Discernment Workshop is heavily subsidized thanks to the generous funding of the Lilly Endowment.
+The Latinx Discernment Workshop is heavily subsidized thanks to the generous funding of the Lilly Endowment.
 The fee to participate in this year-long cohort is only $250 per participant.
 Payment of this fee is due after acceptance into the program.

 Apply for Latinx Discernment Workshop